mrkkrp/ace-popup-menu/README.md

 [![License GPL 3](https://img.shields.io/badge/license-GPL_3-green.svg)](http://www.gnu.org/licenses/gpl-3.0.txt)
 [![Build Status](https://travis-ci.org/mrkkrp/ace-popup-menu.svg?branch=master)](https://travis-ci.org/mrkkrp/ace-popup-menu)

-This package allows to replace GUI popup menus (created by `x-popup-menu` by default) with little temporary windows (like those in which Dired shows you files you want to copy).
-In these windows menu items are displayed and labeled with one or two letters.
+This package allows to replace GUI popup menu (created by `x-popup-menu` by default) with little temporary window (like that in which Dired shows you files you want to copy).
+In this window, menu items are displayed and labeled with one or two letters.
 You press a key corresponding to desired choice (or <kbd>C-g</kbd>) and you are done.